 Another important result along these lines was proven by J.J.
 Chen in 1973.

 Theorem 7.5 (Chen's Theorem).
-Every sufficiently large even integer is a sum of a prime and a product of at most two primes [29].
+Every sufficiently large even integer is a sum of a prime and number which is a product of at most two primes [30].

 7.4 Primes in a Given Interval